 ISBN: 0-385-33430-3, 1-56836-163-7, 0-09-1878675, 0-563-38358-5.

-These three books which give many interesting insights into how human behavior is governed by our animal past.
+These books which give many interesting insights into how human behavior is governed by our animal past.

 By Tobias Svanelid and Richard Klein